Josh Klinghoffer: Red Hot Chili Peppers (2007–2019)

 In 2009, the Chili Peppers ended a two-year hiatus, and were joined by Klinghoffer in the studio to begin work on their tenth album, I'm with You.
 At the time, unbeknownst to the public, Frusciante had already quit the band earlier that year without announcing his departure.
 In January 2010, Klinghoffer performed with the band for the first time as their lead guitarist at a MusiCares tribute event to Neil Young for a performance of Young's "A Man Needs a Maid".
 It was later revealed he would permanently replace Frusciante as guitarist.
 Klinghoffer was officially named the replacement for John Frusciante in early 2010.
 Regarding his entry into the band, Klinghoffer notes, "I've always been attracted to the idea of a tight-knit unit, a band of family, a brotherhood.
 Since my earliest memory, they always seemed like a band with a lot of love for each other."

 In May 2010, Klinghoffer along with Flea performed the United States national anthem at a Lakers home playoff game during the NBA Western Conference finals series against the Phoenix Suns.

 After eleven months of writing and rehearsing, the Chili Peppers began recording a new album, I'm with You, on September 13, 2010.
-Klinghoffer also sang, wrote music and played keyboards on the album.
+Klinghoffer also sang, wrote music, played the drums and keyboard on the album.
 Recording was completed on March 18, 2011, and the album was released on August 29, 2011.
 The album's first single was "The Adventures of Rain Dance Maggie".

 In 2011, Klinghoffer wrote and performed the original score for the documentary Bob and the Monster.
 Klinghoffer also appears in the documentary, which is based on the life and career of musician and drug counselor Bob Forrest.
 Klinghoffer was said to have contributed to at least one track on former Jane's Addiction bassist Eric Avery's second solo album, LIFE.TIME.
 (2013), although the album did not include it.
 On July 10, 2011, Klinghoffer appeared at the 2011 School of Rock's Rock the House Tour which also featured Keith Morris and Page Hamilton.
 Klinghoffer joined the School of Rock kids on stage to perform Red Hot Chili Peppers songs "Dani California" and "Give It Away".
 This was the first time he performed any of the Chili Peppers' songs live since officially joining the band as their guitarist.

 In April 2012, Klinghoffer was inducted into the Rock and Roll Hall of Fame as a member of the Red Hot Chili Peppers at 32 years of age.
 This made him the youngest ever inductee until 2020, when he was surpassed by Nine Inch Nails drummer Ilan Rubin.